 - CHUGI – Loyalty and devotion;

-Ninjas have rules that can even be recorded in a Dojo.
+Ninjas have rules that can even be engraved in a Dojo.
 See some below:

-- Do not show or say anything in the face of danger;
+- Do not demonstrate or say anything in the face of danger;

-- Forget your ego, be patient and don't fear death;
+- Forget your ego, be patient, and do not fear death;

 - Maintain an indomitable spirit in the face of strong enemies;